-We believe that our cash, cash equivalents and marketable securities balance as of December 31, 2022, will be sufficient to fund our operating expenses and capital expenditure requirements into 2026.
+We believe that our cash, cash equivalents and marketable securities balance as of December 31, 2023, will be sufficient to fund our operating expenses and capital expenditure requirements for at least the next 12 months from the date of issuance of this Annual Report.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 Our marketable securities consist of high-quality, highly liquid available-for-sale debt securities including corporate debt securities, U.S. government securities, non-U.S. government securities, and commercial paper.